fernandr/mcp-postman/README.md

     node mcpServer.js

+# Configure LLM orchestrator

-# Add MCP server to LLM orchestrator
+Add MCP server to LLM orchestrator.

+- The configured LLMs will receive the MCP server as context

-In this example, we use Cursor as orchestrator (for testing purposes)
+In this example, we use Cursor as LLM orchestrator (for testing purposes)

-- In Cursor > cursor settings > MCP tools > New MCP Server.
+- In Cursor, select Cursor Settings > MCP tools > New MCP Server
-- Add args: "your-dir/mcpServer.js".
-- your-dir = where you unzipped the mcpServer
+- Add args: "your-dir/mcpServer.js" (where you unzipped the mcpServer)

-Observe a green dot, indicating that the "tools" (i.e. the wrapped APIs) in the MCP-server are enabled.
+Observe a green dot, indicating that the MCP-server is ready to use.

 - Sometimes selecting the disable/enable switch is required